 Ashwagandha (Withania somnifera) is a plant in the nightshade family with a long history of use in Ayurvedic medicine.
-It’s considered an adaptogen: a product that might help the body to manage stress, whether that be stress from exercise or stress from a tough day at the office.
-While it’s currently difficult to work out the ideal dosage — studies have seen positive effects from dosages anywhere between 50 to 500 milligrams.
-A good amount of research suggests that ashwagandha may have anti-anxiety effects, help to manage fatigue, reduce levels of cortisol, and maybe even improve athletic performance.
+It’s considered an adaptogen: A product that might help the body to manage stress, whether that be stress from exercise, or stress from a tough day at the office (1).
+While it’s currently difficult to work out the ideal dosage, studies have seen positive effects from dosages anywhere between 250 to 600 milligrams (2).
+A good amount of research suggests that ashwagandha may have anti-anxiety effects, help to manage fatigue, reduce levels of cortisol, and improve athletic performance (3).

 So which brands have produced the best supplements?
 We sifted through the market to account for each supplement’s transparency, label accuracy, and absorption.
 Here are the ones that stand out from the rest of the field:

 - Best Ashwagandha Supplement Overall: KOS Organic Ashwagandha Powder

 - Best Pre-Workout With Ashwagandha: Onnit Shroom Tech Sport

 - Best Ashwagandha Supplement For Testosterone: Swolverine ZMT

 - Best Multivitamin with Ashwagandha: Transparent Labs Vitality

 - Best Ashwagandha Capsules: Transparent Labs Raw Series Ashwagandha